MrKampla/solidity-dynamic-array/README.md

 Have you ever wanted to create a resizable, in-memory Solidity array?
 If you answered “yes”, then this library is for you.
 In order to create an in-memory Solidity Array, you have to specify its length upfront in order for the compiler to allocate enough memory.
 With solidity-dynamic-array package, you can use DynamicArray library together with LinkedList struct in order to fully utilize dynamic, resizable arrays.
+I was aiming to reproduce the JavaScript ES6 array methods, so you can enjoy functions such as map, filter and reduce etc. that we all know and love.

 ## Install